juancastillo0/juancastillo0.github.io/README.md

  ### Links
- You can view the released project in <a src="https://juancastillo0.github.io/">Juan Manuel Castillo's Homepage</a>
+ You can view the released project in [Juan Manuel Castillo's Homepage](https://juancastillo0.github.io)

  ### Screenshot of the main page